KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 The section instructs the preprocessor what are the species for which the evolution of the concentration, should be saved in a data file.
-By default, if no section is present, all the species are saved.
-If an atom is specified in the list then the total mass of the particular atom is reported.
+By default, if no :command:`#LOOKAT` section is present, all the species are saved.
+If an atom is specified in the :command:`#LOOKAT` list then the total mass of the particular atom is reported.
 This allows to check how the mass of a specific atom was conserved by the integration method.
-The command can be used to specify all the species.
-Output of can be directed to the file root using the utility subroutines described in the section entitled :ref:`Util`.
+The :command:`#LOOKATALL` command can be used to specify all the species.
+Output of :command:`#LOOKAT` can be directed to the file :file:`ROOT.dat` using the utility subroutines described in the section entitled :ref:`Util`.

-The section defines a different list of species and atoms.
+The :command:`#MONITOR` section defines a different list of species and atoms.
 This list is used by the driver to display the concentration of the elements in the list during the integration.
 This may give us a feedback of the evolution in time of the selected species during the integration.
-The syntax is similar to the section.
-With the driver :code:`general`, output of goes to the screen (STDOUT).
-The order of the output is: first variable species, then fixes species, finally atoms.
-It is not the order in the command.
+The syntax is similar to the :command:`#LOOKAT` section.
+With the driver :code:`general`, output of :command:`#MONITOR` goes to the screen (STDOUT).
+The order of the output is: first variable species, then fixed species, finally atoms.
+It is not the order in the :command:`MONITOR` command.

 Examples for these sections are: